open-pack/openpack-dataset/docs/tutorials/load-imu-with-operation-labels.md

 ### Step.1 Load IMU Data

-IMU data from `atr/atr01` (Acc + Gyro at right wrist) is saved as CSV file.
+IMU data from `atr/atr01` (Acc + Gyro at the right wrist) is saved as a CSV file.
 Here is a sample implementation to load the data.
-Pandas is used to read CSV file.
+Pandas is used to read the CSV file.

 ```python
 def load_imu_sensor_data(openpack_rootdir: Path) -> pd.DataFrame: